 The 8400 series GML waggons differ also from the standard GoLynx design by having scalloped ends and angle section welded to the top long edge of each waggon, along with tell-tale welding lines where the internal plates for the hopper are visible on the 5Cr12Ti steel.

 Some 30 such ore waggons were done to this style by Goninan in two batches, November 2001 (8401-8419) and the second (8420-30) in May 2005, for the GML line traffic that fed the original Finucane Island plant.
 They have all been converted back to conventional rotary style gondola ore waggons, but still carry the weld markings and are numbered from 8400 to 8430.

 The tank waggon fleet also has a water tank numbered 0001, one of two such tanks built by Comeng NSW in 1970 with 82,000 litre capacity, the other tank 0002 was converted to a weed spray tank, then later to fuel tank 0002.

-Comeng NSW also built six 82,000 litre fuel tank waggon between 1970 and 1971 and numbered 0003 to 0008.
-Tank waggon 0006 ended up being cut up and used as a water tank for the ballast stand pipe located at the flash butt yard north of Bing.
+Comeng NSW also built six 82,000 litre fuel tank waggons between 1970 and 1971 numbered 0003 to 0008.
+Tank waggon 0006 ended up being cut up and used as a water tank for the ballast stand pipe located at the Flash Butt yard immediately north of Bing Siding.

-A further order with Comeng NSW in 1972 resulted in a further three tanks with a larger capacity of 113,000 litres and numbered 0010 to 0012.
+A further order with Comeng NSW in 1972 resulted in a further three tank waggons being built but with a larger capacity of 113,000 litres and numbered 0010 to 0012.